 Learning how to live overseas.
 I was in Japan for seven years, the Philippines for three, Hong Kong for 14 years..
-The challenge for me was being able to adapt to my job and to the cultures of the countries.
-I traveled a lot, and had long hours, and complicated, yet very rewarding situations with clients.
+The challenge for me was being able to adapt to my job, and to the cultures, and the business practices of the countries.
+I traveled extensively, and had many long hours, and complicated, yet very rewarding situations with clients.
 Fortunately, it worked well, it was successful, and it was a wonderful experience for my family and me.
 If you are willing and prepared to put in the time and the effort, it can definitely be a fulfilling life experience, both personally and professionally.

 What trends have you observed in advertising?

 The world of Strategic Communications has continued to rapidly transition from a previous history of basic advertising messaging, to an ever-changing, and challenging digital, and social networking world, faced with on-going new technology.